TranslatorIIPrototypes/robo-commons/README.md

 And finally, set the password variables found on the bottom section of the file.

-For Windows, run the following to make sure that your terminal is set up with the enviroment variable before running docker commands.
+Run the following to make sure that your terminal is set up with the enviroment variable before running docker commands.

 ```
 $ set -a